 Introducing, "U2: A Love Story (The Mix Tape)"

 Those of us who grew up before the digital era's dominance over our music listening and purchasing habits remember the turntable.
-Its fusion in the 1980s with the cassette deck and CD player turned it into a hot-wired “hearth,” the heart of youth culture where we would gather, listen together, not talk but instead read lyrics and fetishize the cover and liner notes artwork.
-Throw in a mid to high end sound equalizer and our capacity for absolute absorption into the mythic realm of music listening was made complete (and your room, at your house became the “hot spot”).
+Its fusion in the 1980s with the cassette deck and CD player turned it into a hot-wired “hearth,” the heart of youth culture where we would gather, listen together, read lyrics and fetishize the cover and liner notes artwork.
+Throw in a mid to high-end sound equalizer system and our absorption into the mythic realm of music listening was complete (and your room, at your house became the “hot spot”).

 Here is the set list to that Mix Tape, including most of the “liner notes” I penned for each song.
-The compilation includes songs featured in our book and it follows those songs’ chronological appearance in the book.
-If you bought a copy of the book or you’re planning on it (or not) and you want a Mix Tape, then please reach out to me through my LinkedIn site or email (firstname.lastname@example.org).
+The compilation includes songs featured in our book and it follows those songs’ chronological appearance.
+If you bought a copy of the book or you’re planning on it (or not) and you want a Mix Tape, then holler at me through my LinkedIn site or email (firstname.lastname@example.org).
 I hand-make the packaging out of paper, scissors, and staples.
 (It's actually a CD).
 You can also link to the book's "Mix Tape" Spotify playlist here.

-Below, from top to bottom: Brian (right) and his brother Dave (left) at U2's Joshua Tree 2017 tour in Cleveland, OH. the next pic is Susan at U2's Joshua Tree 2017 tour in Philadelphia, PA.
+Below, from top to bottom: Me (right) and my brother Dave (left) at U2's Joshua Tree 2017 tour in Cleveland, OH.
+The next pic is Susan at U2's Joshua Tree 2017 tour in Philadelphia, PA.

 “THE FIRST TIME” (1993, Zooropa).
 Prologue, Chapter-6